-I typically advocate for recipes to be in between 300 to 500 calories when you are looking to experience weight loss because they are suitable for a 1500-calorie a day diet.
+I typically advocate for recipes to be between 300 to 500 calories when you're looking to experience weight loss based on a 1500-calorie a day diet.
 Again, this is just an approximate benchmark that will apply to many people, myself included, but definitely not all.
-You can read more on why a 1500 calorie a day diet usually works for weight loss here.
-You should be using the calculators mentioned above to help you determine how much weight you'd like to lose as well.
+You can read more about why a 1500 calorie a day diet usually works for weight loss here.
+You should be using the calculators mentioned above to help determine how much weight you'd like to lose as well.
 Context is everything!

-As an example, if we were following a 1500-calorie a day diet, then three meals a day at 400 calories each would equal 1200 calories, then you would have about 300 calories allotted for snacks throughout the day as well (let's say two snacks at 150 calories each).
-I would say you should still be eating about four or five times a day including your snacks but again, this particular diet plan is what worked best for me.
+As an example, if you were following a 1500-calorie a day diet, then three meals a day at 400 calories each would equal to 1200 calories.
+You'd have about 300 calories leftover that could be allotted for snacks (let's say two snacks at 150 calories each).
+I would say you should still be eating about four or five times a day including your snacks, but again, this particular diet plan is what worked best for me.

-Any time you start a “diet”, you really should be factoring in what is realistic for your current lifestyle.
-I really encourage an overall lifestyle change in order to achieve long-lasting weight loss results – an emphasis on eating whole foods and healthy ingredients.
+Any time you start a “diet”, you should really factor in what's realistic for your current lifestyle.
+I really encourage an overall lifestyle change in order to achieve long-lasting weight loss results, especially placing an emphasis on eating whole foods and healthy ingredients.
 Get rid of the packaged foods and cook healthy meals at home.
 This is where meal prep helps as part of a diet plan!

-All of the above considered, here is a very simple outline of what a diet plan might look like for you in a day:
+All of the above considered, here is a very simple outline of what a diet plan might look like.

 - Meal 2: 100 calorie snack, eaten in the morning.
-Usually a banana, half an apple & 1 tbsp of peanut butter, a mini Greek yogurt, or veggies and 2 tbsp hummus
+Usually a banana, half an apple and 1 tbsp of peanut butter, a mini Greek yogurt, or veggies and 2 tbsp hummus.

 - Meal 4: 200 calorie snack, eaten in the afternoon.
-Maybe a protein bar (homemade like these protein bites or store-bought), s0me salted peanuts or almonds, cold cuts or turkey pepperettes, and more fruit & veggies
+Maybe a protein bar (homemade like these protein bites or store-bought), some salted peanuts or almonds, cold cuts or turkey pepperettes, and more fruit and veggies.

 - Meal 5: 400 calorie dinner.
 I love this pesto chicken or these sheet pan chicken fajitas – both are simple meals that come together quickly but still pack a ton of flavour!